We may receive compensation when you click on links to products from our partners.

 Choose Opportunities Strategically

-When submitting resumes, be sure to think strategically about the kind of private sector organization would be your best fit.
+When submitting resumes, be sure to think strategically about the kind of private sector organization that would be your best fit.
 Corporate culture can play a big role in your level of job satisfaction.
 Consider what you enjoy most about your current work environment and look for employers that offer similar aspects.
 In addition, study the job description of potential positions.
 Determine whether your skill set would transition well into the new gig.

 Learn About the Differences

 Talk to some of your friends or family members who are employed by private companies, particularly if it’s been a while since you’ve worked outside of the public sector.
 Find out how the structure of their employers differs from that of yours.
 The biggest difference is likely that public businesses exist to make a profit while public agencies are there to serve constituents.
 This change in focus can lead to a completely different set of expectations for employees to navigate.

 Prepare to Sell Yourself